MagpieModular/microBraids/README.md

 This is Open Source Project and could benefit from the following:

 - OLED reprogramming to show the full name of the parameter and what the timbre & color adjust.
 There may be space for a 128x64 OLED so there is potential for this to display for more information than the regular 14 segment LEDs braids has.
-- Someone to maintain and update the code repository.
+- Contributions to our GitHub repositories in the form of PRs and/or filing issues if you find them.
-- Muffwiggler project thread maintainence
+- Muffwiggler project thread maintainence, feel free to chime in and support your fellow builders!

 Please contact us if you are interested in contributing to any of the above.